Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 So the size of an option pool is a negotiation between the founders, the new investors (and usually the existing investors and/or board of directors).
 From the founders point of view, the smallest to get the round done is best.
 The VCs will think of the pool as setting aside a portion of the company’s ownership to be distributed to new hires.
 Therefore, the inventors will say that the size of the option pool should be directly linked to the company’s hiring plan, as it provides a solid foundation for determining its size.

 This is the best way to negotiate with VCs about the size of the pool - getting them to agree that the size should be based on the number of hires and how many shares they need.
+Keep in mind that you can add new options prior to the subsequent round, no need to prepare for equity grants that won’t happen post the current fundraise.

 Then, a smart founder will show a model that allocates options to each new, projected hire.
 That’s what our free stock option pool model does - it allows founders to list every new hire, by month and title, and then to estimate the amount of options that they will need.